g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 Benchmark
 ---------

->   The scoring as defined in the project specifications is as below:
+>   The scoring method is defined in the project specifications as below:

 *Score = Number of steps to complete Run 2 + (Number of steps to complete Run 1)/30*